Best Route, Routing Table Terms and Lookup Process

-To match the destination IPv4 address of a packet with the routes in the routing table; the minimum number of far-left bits must match between the IPv4 address of the packet and the route in the routing table.
+To match the destination IPv4 address of a packet with the routes in the routing table, the minimum number of far-left bits must match the IPv4 address of the packet and the route in the routing table.

-The router fined the best route in the routing table for the packet using the subnet mask.
+The router found the best route in the routing table for the packet using the subnet mask.
 The data packet never contains the subnet mask in the packet header.

-The best route is the longest match or greatest number equivalent far left bits.
+The best route is the longest match or the most significant number of equivalent far-left bits.
 The figure below illustrates the maximum bits match, which is the best route for the packet.

-172.16.2.0/24 has the longest match; so the router has selected this route as the best route and forwards the packet to Ethernet 1/1.
-For any of these routes to be considered a match there must be at least the number of matching bits indicated by the subnet mask of the route.
+172.16.2.0/24 has the longest match, so the router has selected this route as the best route and forwards the packet to Ethernet 1/1.
+For any of these routes to be considered a match, there must be at least the number of matching bits indicated by the route’s subnet mask.

 Routing Table Terms

-The Cisco IP routing table is a hierarchical structure that is used to speed up the lookup process when locating routes and forwarding packets.
+The Cisco IP routing table is a hierarchical structure that speeds up the lookup process when locating routes and forwarding packets.
 Within this structure, the hierarchy includes:

 - Ultimate route